isa-nurbek/leet-code-challenges/Strings/README.md

 String manipulation is a core programming skill applicable in diverse areas such as text processing, data validation, and algorithm design.
 This repository includes problems of varying difficulty, including but not limited to:

-- Reversing strings
+- Reversing strings.
-- Finding substrings
+- Finding substrings.
-- Checking for palindromes
+- Checking for palindromes.
-- Regular expression problems
+- Regular expression problems.
 - Encoding and decoding challenges and etc.

 ---